turquoiseowl/i18n/README.md

 Strings you want to be translatable are known as messages.
 These in turn are 'marked-up' in your source code as 'Nuggets'.
-The nugget markup allows i18n to filter the HTTP response looking for the message strings which are replaced with translated strings where available.
+The nugget markup allows i18n to filter the HTTP response looking for the message strings which are replaced with translated strings, where available.

 A simple nugget looks like this: